trynthink/scout/docs/installation_guide.rst

 ..
 Open the zipped file downloaded from the Atom_ website and drag the Atom application to the Applications folder.

 ..
 Once Atom is installed, you must add the packages that check Python and JSON files for integrity.
 Open the Settings (Atom > Preferences), which will open a new tab in your Atom window.
 In the left sidebar in the newly opened Settings tab, click "Install."
-Type "linter-pep8" into the search field on the Install page and hit return (make sure "Packages" is selected as the search option).
-Identify the correct package ("linter-pep8") in the list of search results and click the appropriate "Install" button.
+Type "linter-pycodestyle" into the search field on the Install page and hit return (make sure "Packages" is selected as the search option).
+Identify the correct package ("linter-pycodestyle") in the list of search results and click the appropriate "Install" button.
 Once complete, search again for "linter-jsonlint" and complete the installation.

 4. Install R